 If your split ends have become unbearable, the quickest and easiest way to treat an unruly beard is a quick trim.

-You can use sheers or a beard trimmer to clean up your beard and shed those split ends once and for all.
-If you take care of your beard well after being rid of them, you may find that the split ends never come back!
+You can use sheers or a beard trimmer to clean your beard and shed those split ends once and for all.
+If you take care of your beard well after being rid of them, you may find that this problem never comes back!

 Photos from: infadel © 123RF.com, avemario © 123RF.com and miwainoz © 123RF.com.